ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 #### `ERC20InvalidReceiver(address receiver)`

-Indicates a failure with the token receiver.
+Indicates a failure with the token `receiver`.

-##### Parameters

-- `address receiver` The address of whose tokens are transferred to.

-Used when the cause of failure is the receiver in a transfer.
+Used in transfers

 - MUST be used for disallowed transfers to the zero address.
 - MUST be used for disallowed transfers to non-compatible addresses (eg. contract addresses).